Book Launch at St Buryan – April 2024

 Cassandra sat nearby and said I did splendidly and she is proud of me.
 I am grateful for her constant support throughout the last fifteen years.

 After a wonderful afternoon, Blake and Wycke wined and dined Cassandra and I at the Tintagel Brewery Bistro.
-An evening full of fun and intriguing conversation.
+The evening that followed was full of fun and intriguing conversation.

 So there you have it, both books are now published.
 What an exciting journey it has been!

-Both book are available from Crossed Crow Books, the Healing Star and Amazon
+Both books are available from Crossed Crow Books, the Healing Star and Amazon

 Kresen Kernow’s School Concert